g-r-3-y/fedora-macbook-pro-2019-16/README.md

 #### 2.5.2 `mbpfan`

 It is also possible to use `mbpfan` daemon, which trades the fan silence for more heat under heavier load.
-Disclaimer - replacing `t2fanrd` with `mbpfan` is a matter of a personal preference, when the machine is configured for raw performance over power efficiency (e.g., for high-res video rendering), mbpfan could have more adequate cooling profile.
+Replacing `t2fanrd` with `mbpfan` is a matter of a personal preference, when the machine is configured for raw performance over power efficiency (e.g., for high-res video rendering), mbpfan could have more adequate cooling profile.

 1. **Stop and disable `t2fanrd`:**